-1 in 17 people, or almost 6% of the population, will be affected by a rare disease at some point in their lives.
-This equates to approximately 3.5 million people in the UK and 30 million people across Europe.
+1 in 17 people* will be affected by a rare disease at some point in their lives.
+This amounts to 3.5 million people in the UK* and 30 million people across Europe (1).

-80% of rare diseases have a genetic component.
+8 out of 10 rare diseases 3 have a genetic cause and 99% of genetic conditions are classed as rare (4).
 Often rare diseases are chronic and life-threatening.
 Rare diseases can be single gene, multifactorial, chromosomal or non-genetic.

 Rare diseases include rare cancers such as childhood cancers and some other well known conditions, such as cystic fibrosis and Huntington’s disease.

-For further information on specific rare diseases please see Orphanet, the portal for rare diseases and orphan drugs, or check out the supporters of the Rare Disease UK campaign for relevant patient organisations.
+If you would like more information on specific rare diseases, please visit Orphanet, the portal for rare diseases and orphan drugs, or check out the supporters of the Rare Disease UK campaign for relevant patient organisations.